MalikMAlna/add_subs/README.md

 # Add Subs

-Translates and/or transcribes video audio to English and adds subtitles to said video.
+Translates and/or transcribes video audio to English and adds subtitles to said video using the Whisper API and moviepy.

 ## Set Up